dotkernel/dot-log/docs/book/v3/grouping-log-files-by-date.md

 * `log/dk-{Y}-{m}-{d}.log` will create a new log file each day (eg: log/dk-2021-01-01.log)
 * `log/dk-{Y}-{W}.log` will create a new log file each week (eg: log/dk-2021-10.log)

-The full list of format specifiers is available [here](https://www.php.net/manual/en/datetime.format.php).
+The full list of format specifiers is available in the [PHP docs for datetime formatting](https://www.php.net/manual/en/datetime.format.php).